rackerlabs/rackspace-how-to/content/cloud-servers/bind-mounts-in-linux.md

     `/path/to/domain /path/to/home/directory none bind,nobootwait 0 0`

-If the **nobootwait** option is not included in the fstab entry, you see the following message in the server console:
+If the **nobootwait** option is not included in the **fstab** entry, you see the following message in the server console:

     `Continue to wait; or Press S to skip mounting or M for manual recovery`.

-Adding **nobootwait** to the options section of the **fstab** configuration ensures that the system will boot even if the bind mount directory has been removed from the system.
+Adding **nobootwait** to the options section of the **fstab** configuration ensures that the system boots even if the bind mount directory has been removed from the system.